What is weaning?

 Weaning starts when babies have food other than breastmilk.
 It ends when they no longer have any breastmilk.

-Exclusive breastfeeding is recommended until your baby starts eating solid foods at around six months.
-It’s best for your baby if you keep breastfeeding while giving your baby solids until at least 12 months.
+Exclusive breastfeeding is recommended until your baby starts eating solid foods at around 6 months.
+It’s also best for your baby if you keep breastfeeding until at least 12 months.
+And you can keep breastfeeding beyond 12 months, for as long as you and your child want.

 The weaning process: making it easier